 Women who have Medicaid for Pregnant Women may be eligible for case management services through the Pregnancy Medical Home / High Risk OB Case Management program.
 Some health departments also offer Skilled Home Nurse visits for this population of patients.
 Contact your local health department or local Community Care of North Carolina Network for more information.
 For more information about this program click here.

 Please refer to the sections on Billing, Ordering, and MakenaR for the most current information.
 Thank you.

 It Takes a Team

 The implementation of a statewide 17P program requires the commitment of the full clinic team.
 Clinicians need to develop a comprehensive screening program to identify all women who could benefit from treatment.
 They then need to provide the patient with clear counseling about 17P and make sure they understand the importance of completing the full treatment.
 Patients often need support in receiving their weekly injections - transportation, shared care between clinics (high risk vs. local), convenient appointment times, and encouragement.
 Case managers play an essential role in this care.
 Office managers also play an important role in working with providers to procur the medication and accurately bill for reimbursement.
 Payors also have a role to play in making the medication affordable and easily accessible.
 While it takes effort to establish a 17P program, the positive impact this can have on mothers and babies is worth it all.

 North Carolina's Leadership

-A story about the North Carolina 17P Project was recently posted on the Association for State and Territorial Health Officials Healthy Babies Webpage!
+A story about the North Carolina 17P Project is posted on the Association for State and Territorial Health Officials Healthy Babies' Webpage!
 To read the story, click here.